GoncaloBorges/cdk_simple_cloudfront_canary_probe/README.md

    URL_MISS='<REPLACE BY YOUR MISS URI> (a request to this URI should always generate a MISS)'
    ```

-### Customize the project stack script for your use case
+### Customize the project stack scripts for your use case

 Edit ```simple_cloudfront_canary_probe/simple_cloudfront_canary_probe/simple_cloudfront_canary_probe_stack.py``` and customize the ```vpcID, key_name and SSH_INGRESS_CIDR``` variables